 Much like the Swedes, the Aussies ain't much for horror.
 They make excellent nail-biting thrillers, some of which court similar themes as the venerable horror film, but when it comes to pouring it straight-up, they do it with a trembling hand.
 Like the gin-soaked TV comedians of yesteryear, some times a trembling hand is all it takes to make for an entertaining evening.
-As one particular cemetery caretaker said in 1986, "some folks have a strange idea of a good time."
+As one particular cemetery caretaker said in 1986, "some folks have a strange idea of entertainment."

 Relying on the tried and true "rock stars in peril" theme, the movie opens with three travelers driving to Lake Infinity (Lake Eildon) to work on a music video for the glam-rock band Young Rooney (not to be confused with the modern L.A. hipster band "Rooney").
 The moderately annoying trio pick up a bubbly hitchhiker who is going to visit her boyfriend who is waiting for her at his campsite in the forest next to the lake.
 Next thing you know, our hitchhiker has found her camping sweetie covered in blood and is attacked by someone wielding a kuri machete.
 That's right, if Jason still haunts you, you're not alone!